Jump to:

 11. Peachy Pork Chop Marinade

 Everyone loves a juicy pork chop with grilled peach slices or a tenderloin topped with peach salsa.
-This pork chops marinade recipe uses fresh grated peach flesh (we used white peach for the picture) and lots of thyme and makes a particularly great choice for summer grilling.
-If you are feeling adventurous, add a tablespoon of bourbon to the recipe below.
+This pork chops marinade recipe uses fresh grated peach flesh (we used white peach for the picture), fruity olive oil and lots of thyme and makes a particularly great choice for summer grilling.
+If you are feeling adventurous, add a tablespoon of bourbon to the recipe below or some honey.
 Go to the Recipe Card.

 Free Style Pork Chop Marinade